This page explains various error scenarios and troubleshooting steps to resolve the errors.

 Allocated IP range is exhausted

 The provided VPC network may run out of available RFC 1918 addresses required by Dataproc Metastore services.
 If that happens, Dataproc Metastore will attempt to reserve private IP address ranges outside of the RFC 1918 ranges for service creation.
-Please see Valid ranges in the VPC network documentation for a list of supported non-RFC 1918 private ranges.
+For a list of supported non-RFC 1918 private ranges, see Valid ranges in the VPC network documentation.

 Non-RFC 1918 private IP addresses used in Dataproc Metastore may conflict with a range in an on-premises network that is connected to the provided VPC network.
 To check the list of RFC 1918 and non-RFC 1918 private IP addresses reserved by Dataproc Metastore: